 Just as Ann Savage’s Vera seemed to erupt with the long-silenced fury of a million women harassed, abused, and exploited, Tierney’s Steve incarnates the mid-century straight male id, the essence of toxic masculinity in a sharp suit and fedora.
 Rather than mere parallels, a cause-and-effect relationship connects these two landmark psychos of the noirverse.
 Men like Steve are the reason why Vera is, well… Vera.

-Steve stands in stark contrast to the two cloyingly domestic men who round out the main cast: Fergie, a devoted married man, and Jack, the boyish gas station attendant who proudly displays a picture of his little daughter.
+Steve stands in stark contrast to the two cloyingly domestic men who round out the main cast: Fergie, a devoted married man, and Jack, the boyish gas station attendant who proudly displays a photo of his little daughter.
+(A photo which Steve cruelly mocks: “With those ears, it won’t be long before she can fly.”)
 Bookended by these happy hubbies, our resident psychopath comes across as the return of a collectively repressed killer instinct.
 After all, when you ship out thousands and thousands of men to shoot people in a strange land for a few years, not all of them can come home and settle down to become a Fergie or a Jack.
 There are bound to be complications.